laboon/ebook/text/98_glossary_of_terms.md

 __Equivalence Class__: A group of input values which provide the same, or similar type, of output.

+__Partitioning__: See __equivalence class partitioning__.

-__Equivalence Class Partitioning__: Separating a specific functionality into distinct and non-overlapping equivalence classes based on input values.
+__Equivalence Class Partitioning__: Separating a specific functionality into distinct equivalence classes based on input values.

+__Strict Partioning__: Partitioning equivalence classes such that there is no overlap between the input values for any of them.

 __Interior Value__: A value which is not a boundary value in its equivalence class.